serafinosoftware/snapscreenapp/SnapScreen/readme.txt

-Snap Screen App™
+Snap Screen Appâ„¢
-Version 1.0
+Version 1.1
-Copyright © Copyright (C) 2005 Isaac Serafino www.SerafinoSoftware.com
+Copyright Â© 2005 Isaac Serafino www.SerafinoSoftware.com

 This version does not have a friendly way to shut down the software after it is started.
 Currently the JVM must be interrupted (or the process must be killed) to shut it down.